EU Residency Visa, Europe Residency; Easiest country to get permanent residency in Europe; Easiest EU country to get residency.

-You may also be eligible for permanent residency if your spouse or partner is an EU resident.
-Also, the dependants of an EU resident are normally eligible for residency.
-This eligibility can include children, step-children, and people with disabilities form whom you are the legal guardian.
-Other relatives (including parents and parents-in-law) can also use family ties to access residency in many countries.
+You may also be eligible for permanent residency in the EU if your spouse or partner is an EU resident.
+Children and other relatives (including parents and parents-in-law) can also use family ties to get permanent residence in many EU countries.

 Portugal Passive Income Visa

 The Portugal passive income visa (D7) has main two requirements.

 - You must be based in Portugal for at least eight months per year.